CMPUT301F19T08/AliMama/doc/Product Backlog.md

 #### Layout Design
 - [ ] The layout file should contain views as follows:
 - Edit Text for date and its prompt
-- Edit Text for emotionalState and its prompt
+- a list of emoticons for emotionalState and its prompt
 - Edit Text for reasonInText and its prompt
 - an embedded camera view to allow participant takes photo to explain the reason of the mood event.
 - an dropdown list for socialSituation; Values of the dropdown are : "alone", "with one other person", "with two to several ppl", "with a crowd".
 - A CheckBox, when checked, retrieve geolocation where the MoodEvent takes place from GPS.
+- An Embedded Map view that pinpoints the current location on Map.
 - A Button, when participant is adding a new MoodEvent, has the text "Add"; When participant is editing an existing mood event, has the text "Update".
 - [ ] Requires implementations that assists the participant in proper data entry.
 For example, use appropriate user interface controls to enforce particular data types and avoid illegal values.
 - [ ] After pressing the "Add/ Update" button, the participant should be directed back to MoodEvent History Screen.